ActNow Theatre

 ActNow Theatre is a theatre company based in Adelaide, South Australia.
 Founded in 2007, it is a community-based company whose work focuses on social justice issues and techniques.
-From 2007 until 2020, the artistic director was Edwin Kemp Attrill.
+From 2007 until 2020, the artistic director/CEO was Edwin Kemp Attrill.
+In 2021 he was succeeded by Yasmin Gurreeboo.

-ActNow Theatre worked with Very Theatre in Taiwan over three years to develop a work called "Virtual Intimacy".
-Another notable project was undertaken during the COVID-19 pandemic in Australia in 2020, called "Decameron 2.0".
+Notable projects include working with Very Theatre in Taiwan over three years to develop a work called Virtual Intimacy.
+Another notable project was undertaken during the COVID-19 pandemic in Australia in 2020, called Decameron 2.0.
 This comprised a series of monologues delivered online, written and performed in conjunction with the State Theatre Company of South Australia.
+In South Australia, ActNow's projects focus on communities of LGBTIQ+, Indigenous Australians, and culturally and linguistically diverse communities, including a number of programs in schools or for young people.

 History

 The company was founded in 2007 by three high school friends, including former artistic director Edwin Kemp Attrill.
 The company initially created street theatre performances, on political issues such as the incarceration of Adelaide-born Guantanamo Bay detainee David Hicks.
+Performances would often happened uninvited at public events, and would finish before police or security arrived.
 Initial ensemble members were drawn from the Adelaide branch of Amnesty International Australia and local youth theatre company Urban Myth Theatre of Youth.

-Initially the company was located in co-working spaces in UrText Studios and Format Collective..
-The company was then supported by Carclew through a base at Fifth Quarter, a co-working space in Brompton, an inner-western suburb of Adelaide.
+Initially the company was located in co-working spaces in UrText Studios and Format Collective.
+The company was then supported by Carclew through an office space at Fifth Quarter, a co-working space in Brompton, an inner-western suburb of Adelaide.

 In 2018 the company established a city-based rehearsal studio, office and small arts venue called MakeSpace.